hviezca/BTEWebQuest/README.md

 album and event management, and administrative functions.
 The project can be viewed at the above link for the application or the GitHub repository.
 </p>

+* Repository files
+  * \Project Documents - Documents covering the creation of the applciation
+  * \BTEWEBQUEST - Spring Boot Source files for the application

 ***